agzsoftsi/HSCali_Virtual_Campus/README.md

 # Description

-Walk inside the Holberton Cali building
+Walk inside the Holberton Cali building, and enjoy all it features, activities and live the experience like a holbibot